Best Places to Live in Wales

 The pandemic made us all realise that we need to take a break from our hectic lives and focus on ourselves, spend time with our close ones and be nearer to nature.
 Fortunately, Wales is the ideal place for that.
 If you have cast an eye on this particular part of the world, there is no need to look any further.

 Wales has many enchanting towns located on the seaside for those who want to live closer to the sea, breathe fresh marine air and overlook the sunset.
+Among the best places to live in Wales by the sea are Cardigan, Tenby, Barmouth and Conwy.
 On the other hand, there are plenty of cities for those who are looking for a perfectly balanced work and social life and where everything is close by and convenient.
 Having said that, It is easy to guess why many people are moving from England to Wales.

 Best cities to live in Wales